 Entrepreneur.
 A person who organizes and manages a business firm.

 Empire.
 A group of states under a single government.

 Empirical.
-Pertaining to social data or facts that are based on systematic observation or measurement.
+Social data or facts that are based on systematic observation or measurement.

 Empiricism.
 The philosophy that knowledge comes from observation and experience.

 Enlightenment.
-Pertaining to seventeenth- and eighteenth-century European cultural movement that placed great faith in science and human reason in dealing with social issues.
+Seventeenth and eighteenth century European thought that placed great faith in science and human reason in dealing with social issues.

 Entropy.
-Gradual decline into disorder.
-The entropy law, or second law of thermodynamics, states that energy can only be transformed in one direction, from ordered to disordered.
+The entropy law or the second law of thermodynamics--energy can only be transformed in one direction, from ordered to disordered.
 Entropy is also another name for pollution.

 Environment.
-The physical, biological, and chemical constraints to which action is subject.
+The physical, biological and chemical restraints to which action is subject.

 Environmentalism.
-A concern with preserving the physical environment in the face of the impact of industrialism.
+Refers to a concern with preserving the physical environment in the face of the impact of industrialism.